pyffi.spells — High level file operations

 Typically, you will override this function to perform a particular operation on a block type, but you rely on the fact that the children must have been processed first.

-Parameter:branch (GlobalNode) – The branch to cast the spell on.
+Parameters:branch (GlobalNode) – The branch to cast the spell on.

 classmethod toastentry(toaster)